Effective Fall 2006

 - Departments other than the Office of Graduate Admission wishing to contact accepted graduate students should coordinate with the Office of Graduate Admission.

-- The University will work with the Office of Support for Student with Disabilities if necessary to ensure that the University accommodates both the students' and the University's needs in regards to this policy.
+- The University will work with the Disability Services Center if necessary to ensure that the University accommodates both the students' and the University's needs in regards to this policy.

 It is a violation of University policies for any user of official email addresses to impersonate a University office, faculty/staff member, or student, see Electronic Mail Policy, Policy Principles.
 Users should be cautioned to send messages only to the intended "targeted" group(s).
 Again, users should use extreme caution in using email to communicate confidential or sensitive information and should not assume that email is private and confidential.
 The University will not use email to transmit confidential or sensitive information.
 To minimize risk, confidential information may be made available through special links that are password protected or the University will send the information via United States Postal Service.